MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/create-conflation-model.md

 ms.author: stflanag
 ---

-# Tutoiral: Create a conflation model
+# Tutorial: Create a conflation model

 In this example, we will create a conflation model to apply to the Customer entity type.